F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 # NextGenControllerGuide(**Preview**)

-This page is created to document the behaviour of NextgenController.This is a preview release which supports limited features and not recommended to be deployed in production environment.Check for Known Issues section for more info on features not supported.
+This page documents the behaviour of NextgenController.
+This is a preview release which supports limited features and not recommended to use in production environment.
+Check for Known Issues section for more info on features not supported.

 ## Contents